 Our dilemma is that our own society is as far from God’s ways as a tribe of headhunters.
 Because it is the society we have grown up in, however, we have absorbed its values into our personalities as surely as food becomes a part of our bodies.
 Much of our society has indoctrinated us to equate masculinity with stubborn selfishness and inflicting emotional pressure upon those we love.
 So strong and unconscious is the worldly indoctrination we have suffered, that we are usually unaware when we are twisting the Bible to force it to conform with modern society’s godless presumptions.

-The world is so perverse that Jesus had to say even of his own highly devout society, “What is highly valued among men is detestable in God’s sight,” (Luke 16:15).
+The world is so perverse that Jesus had to say even of his own highly devout society, “For that which is exalted among men is an abomination in the sight of God” (Luke 16:15).
 And the Lord Almighty said:

 Most people in our society presume that no one can be a real man if he excels in qualities that the Almighty highly prizes, such as gentleness, patience, kindness and humility, not to mention sexual purity.
 One scrambles to the top of the heap by being a beer-swilling, self-serving loudmouth who incites lust in women and envy in men.
 Can you see how our society is as spiritually primitive as a tribe of savages?
 We must let Christ rise up within us and boldly defy the perverse notions of manhood thrust upon us from our most impressionable years.